Most of you probably have a little idea how the eye works.

 Simple view is used by default and there you can find the types of night colorthat you can set.

-The first thing you are gonna find in the Advanced settings is the Color section.
+The first thing you are going to find in the Advanced settings is the Color section.
 From here you can customize brightness and color temperature.
 There is aColor temperature slider with bigger range and more values.
 It goes down to1000K for the moment.

 If Manual color settings is set to ON your color temperature will be constant the entire day.
 Color temperature value will be used.

-By default when Iris starts it will save your current color settings and thenrestore them.
+By default when Iris starts it will save your current color settings and then restore them.
 This was requested by several users who used Catalyst control center for color correction.
-If you press Reset temperature Iris will clean this save and when closed reset your computer to default settings without color correction.
+If you press Reset temperature Iris will clean this saved presets and when you close Iris, it will reset your computer to default settings without color correction.

 From the Location tab you can set custom Latitude/Longitude pair or hours forstart and end of the night.
 If you want to use Manual location or Manual night duration remember to set the slider to ON.
 If the 2 sliders are set to ON Manual night duration is used.

 By default if you have Internet connection Iris will find your locationautomatically and will save this location for later use.
 This is the automatic location feature.